Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 She explained:

-"The more staff that come forward, the more families we are able to include, the more robust our findings will be and the more relevant our findings will be, and the stronger our findings will be."
+"The more staff that come forward, the more families we can include, the more robust our findings will be and the more relevant our findings will be, and the stronger our findings will be."

 Medical Negligence specialist Helena Campbell comments: